Complementary Health Approaches for Travelers

 - Neem oil is used in agricultural insecticides and promoted on some websites for people, but there’s no evidence that it works or is safe for people.

 - The risk of picking up bed bugs when you travel is low, but bed bugs have become a problem that travelers need to consider.

 - Many products are marketed to repel bed bugs “naturally,” such as essential oils, but we don’t have evidence that they work.

 - Follow steps for detecting and avoiding bed bugs, such as inspecting your mattress and keeping your luggage off the floor or bed.
 It won’t help to spray bug repellent on your clothing or luggage, and it may pose health hazards.

-- For more information, see Simple Ways to Avoid Bed Bugs and When You Travel and How To Find Bed Bugs.
+- For more information, see Simple Ways To Avoid Bed Bugs When You Travel and How To Find Bed Bugs.

 Too much sun can cause skin cancer, the most common type of cancer in the United States.
 Being near the equator or at high elevation increases your exposure to the sun’s dangerous ultraviolet radiation.
 A few common medications, including some antibiotics, may make you more sensitive to the sun.
 You also need to watch for sun reflecting off of snow, sand, and water.

 To Guard Against Sunburns and Possibly Lower Your Risk of Skin Cancer

 - Use a broad-spectrum sunscreen